el3um4s/memento-svelte-electron-typescript/README.md

 # MEMENTO Svelte Electron Typescript

-Template for create a desktop app with Svelte, Electron and TypeScript (with electron-updater, electron-reload and electron-builder)
+Template to create a desktop app with Svelte, Electron and TypeScript (with electron-updater, electron-reload and electron-builder)

 # Get Started